 After completing his dissertation, Frederik was appointed as Faculty Postdoctoral Assistant at the Ghent Law Faculty and lecturer in charge for the course European and Belgian Private Legal History (Second Year Bachelor of Laws, 2013-2014).
 From October 2014 to September 2017, he was a Postdoctoral Fellow of the Research Foundation Flanders (FWO), on a project entitled Foreign Legal Perceptions of the Belgian Buffer State’s Neutrality, 1830-1914.
 From November 2014 to April 2015, he was a visiting fellow in Geneva (Graduate Institute of International and Development Studies).

-In October 2015, Frederik joined the VUB.
-In October 2016, he was equally appointed to the University of Antwerp’s law faculty, where he currently teaches Political and Institutional History of Belgium and the Low Countries (First year Bachelor of Laws, 6 ECTS, together with Vice-Chancellor Herman Van Goethem) and Legal History (Master of Laws, 3 ECTS).
+In October 2015, Frederik joined the VUB as Assistant Professor.
+In October 2016, he obtained a complementary position as Visiting Lecturer at the University of Antwerp’s law faculty, where he currently teaches Political and Institutional History of Belgium and the Low Countries (First year Bachelor of Laws, 6 ECTS, together with Vice-Chancellor Herman Van Goethem) and Legal History (Master of Laws, 3 ECTS).

 Frederik’s research focuses on the history of international law, public law and politics in the 18th and 19th centuries.
 He publishes in English, French, Dutch and (occasionally) Spanish and German.
-His main publications are sorted according to the area of interest:
+His main publications are sorted according to the area of interest (see also Frederik's page on PURE):